 Hydroxyapatite is a material comprising up to 50% of bone.
 This material is also known to exhibit ionic conductivity and piero-, pyro-, and ferro-electricity.
 We have performed the first-principles calculation to investigate the mechanism for the polarization.
 We have found several processes are concerned including flipping of OH-, exchange of proton vacancy, and the hopping of the OH- vacancy, in consistent with the experiments.

-We are also investigating materials in collaboration with experimental researchers, such as phase transition of an O2 solid induced by magnetic field and a new topological insulator.
+We are also investigating materials in collaboration with experimental researchers, such as phase transition of MnP and new topological insulators.

 To advance the computational materials science, one need to develop novel computational method and intentionally extend the frontier of the simulation; the frontier is always changing when computers speedup.
 We need to extend the method for (a) solving the many-body Schrodinger equation to obtain the electronic ground and excited states, (b) obtaining the most stable structures, (c) calculating the response to external perturbations, (d) obtaining the thermodynamic states, and so on.
 Many works have been done also to develop multi-physics methods to bridge macroscopic phenomena with the micros, which is nontrivial for inhomogeneous materials with or without chemical reactions, such as biomaterials.